 Image Source: Statista

-I can’t settle the debate when it comes to a charcoal vs gas grill.
+It really is a personal decision and I can’t completely settle the debate when it comes to a charcoal vs gas grill.

 I save the charcoal grill for weekends when I have more time to really enjoy the barbecue experience.